 PhD students are required to pass their comprehensive examinations and defend their dissertation proposals and final dissertations.
 In addition, SOA also wants to ensure that our PhD students are capable of instructing graduate and undergraduate level accounting coursework.
 Finally, we expect our students to actively participate in the accounting community.
 Presenting, discussing and reviewing papers in conferences are some ways that students can serve our community.
 The tenure of our PhD student is four years with financial supports given satisfactory academic performance.

 This page outlines SOA requirements for PhD Students.
 SOA's PhD student in accounting handbook provides more details.
-A separate SOA web-page under Resources provides a list of current PhD students with emphasis in accounting, and information on placement of PhD students with emphasis in accounting and other PhD graduates.
+School of Accountancy provides a list of current PhD students with emphasis in accounting, and information on placement of PhD students with emphasis in accounting and other PhD graduates.

 SOA Requirements for PhD Students

 Besides meeting University and College requirements for the Ph.D. in Business Administration, students seeking an accounting emphasis have additional requirements from SOA.
 The PhD program with a focus on accounting requires coursework, participation in accounting research workshops, and a dissertation.

 Accounting Research Seminars provide a solid framework for students to view research in an integrated way.
 Each accounting seminar has a final exam, in addition to any papers written as part of the class.
 The Ph.D. committee and SOA faculty work together to develop a curriculum for each accounting seminar.
 One seminar covers financial accounting.
 A second one covers behavioral, tax, management, auditing and other aspects of the discipline.
 A third seminar addresses accounting information systems and/or other aspects of the discipline.
 PhD students write a paper during their first and second summers.
 Each PhD student is also required to present the paper in a research workshop in the following year.
 Students are assigned to faculty for research support.